 Moral of the Story!

-Always read the labels on your cosmetics and toiletries, and shop around to find organic or non-toxic alternatives if you are concerned about the effects that these chemicals are having on your body.
+Always read the labels on your cosmetics and toiletries, and shop around to find organic or non-toxic alternatives.
 Just because a brand uses the word natural to describe their products does not always mean they do not have harmful ingredients in them.
 Do your research, I sure do!

 Here are some clean brands that we enjoy: